-On October 24, 2014, (the "Urigen Effective Date"), the Company entered into a license agreement (the "Urigen License") with Urigen Pharmaceuticals, Inc. ("Urigen"), pursuant to which Urigen granted to the Company a license under certain U.S. patents and patent applications to develop and sell in the U.S. Urigen's URG101 product ("HLA"), a heparin and alkalinized lidocaine compounded formulation, for the prevention or treatment of disorders of the lower urinary tract.
-Such license was non-exclusive until, on April 24, 2015, the Company exercised its option to convert the non-exclusive license to an exclusive license for the remaining term of the Urigen License, subject only to certain specified existing sublicenses (the "Existing Sublicenses").
+On October 24, 2014 (the "Urigen Effective Date"), the Company entered into a license agreement (the "Urigen License") with Urigen Pharmaceuticals, Inc. ("Urigen"), pursuant to which Urigen granted to the Company a license under certain U.S. patents and patent applications to develop and sell in the U.S. Urigen's URG101 product ("HLA"), a heparin and alkalinized lidocaine compounded formulation, for the prevention or treatment of disorders of the lower urinary tract.

 As consideration for the license granted under the Urigen License, the Company agreed to pay Urigen annual tiered royalties based on sales of HLA, subject to certain minimum annual royalty payments.
-The annual tiered royalties consist of the greater of (i) \$0.50 per dose (dollar amount not presented in thousands), and (ii) 15% - 20% of the Company's net sales of HLA, with the royalty amount within such range depending on the Company's aggregate sales of HLA during the period to which the royalty payment applies.
-The minimum annual royalty payment consists of (a) for the 2015 calendar year, the greater of (i) 110% of the aggregate royalties paid to Urigen under the Existing Sublicenses during the preceding 12 months, on a prorated basis, and (ii) \$800, less the aggregate royalties paid to Urigen under the Urigen License during the 2015 calendar year.
+The annual tiered royalties consist of the greater of (i) \$0.50 per dose (dollar amount not presented in thousands), and (ii) 15%-20% of the Company's net sales of HLA, with the royalty amount within such range depending on the Company's aggregate sales of HLA during the period to which the royalty payment applies.
+The minimum annual royalty payment consists of (a) for the 2015 calendar year, the greater of (i) 110% of the aggregate royalties paid to Urigen under the Existing Sublicenses during the preceding 12 months, on a prorated basis, and (ii) \$800, less the aggregate amount owed by the Company to Urigen under the Urigen License during the prior calendar year.
 The Company is obligated to pay such royalties beginning with its first commercial sale of HLA and continuing until the expiration of the patents subject to the license granted under the Urigen License.
 The Company has also agreed to use commercially reasonable efforts to develop and commercialize HLA according to the terms of a diligence plan agreed to by the parties, which efforts will include, without limitation, the Company's investment of \$2,000 in commercialization efforts of HLA, which investment and timeline can be adjusted dependent on market circumstances, and is expected to be incurred over 18-24 months following the Urigen Effective Date.